 Headed by co-sporting directors Rasmus Ankersen and Phil Giles, the club have developed a reputation for identifying undervalued talent using mathematical and statistical modelling and often developing them in the B Team, which was set up in the summer of 2016 after the controversial closure of their academy.

 In its infancy, this was often in untapped leagues or regions where players might command a lower fee, though since Brexit, the talent pool has been greatly condensed.

 First put into practice ahead of the 2015/16 season, it was a system former head coach Mark Warburton felt unable to work within, partly given the fact he would be unable to veto incoming transfers.

-There were undoubtedly creases to iron out, with German pair Akaki Gogia and Philipp Hofmann struggling to settle in west London, yet equally the plan began to work almost immediately as they brought in 13 players permanently, sold seven, finished ninth in the table and still made a significant profit on transfers.
+There were undoubtedly creases to iron out - for example, German pair Akaki Gogia and Philipp Hofmann struggled to settle in west London - yet equally the plan began to work almost immediately as they brought in 13 players permanently, sold seven, finished ninth in the table and still made a significant profit on transfers.

 Their policy has often been likened to that of the Oakland Athletics baseball team's 2002 season, which spawned the Brad Pitt film Moneyball.
 Benham himself, however, has distanced himself from such comparisons.
 "The label can be confusing because people think it is using any stats rather than trying to use them in a scientific way," he said in 2015.